 - Will people have food in this room?
 Will kids play in this room?
 Will kids play with their food in this room?

-What you should ask the salesperson
+What you should ask the project specialist

 You probably shop for flooring so rarely, you shouldn’t be expected to have all the answers.
 But it’s great to have the questions:

 - Do you charge for an in-home estimate?
 If so, does it apply to the cost of purchase?

 - Does the price include installation?